therealsphinx/support.balsamiq.com/content/sales/discounts.md

 Yes!
 We have a few circumstances were you can get discounts or special pricing on our products.

-## Discounts for academic institutions
+## Discounts for Academic Institutions

 If this is for classroom use, check out our [free program for myBalsamiq.](https://balsamiq.com/free)